nicohaitas/tpnstwo-node-express-ejs/readme.txt

     > npm install -g express-generator
     > express -e tpnstwo

 NOTE: The Node NPM Folder on the server is PRIVATE and cannot be used for public purposes, as your file paths will return 404 (not found).
+The bower.json file is for PUBLIC use, add public packages to its dependencies by...
-NOTE: when ready to upload this code to the Git Repo replace all manually added public dependancies in the lib folder with Bower
+    > bower install new-package-name --save

 change directory to project directory:
     > cd /d E:\Nico Websites\News Site\Node Express EJS\tpnstwo